sarahob96/spaceman/README.md

 * A mention to stack overflow and the code institute slack groups for help along the way.
 * Credit to [geeks for geeks](https://www.geeksforgeeks.org/python-exit-commands-quit-exit-sys-exit-and-os-_exit/) that gave me the idea for the exit function using the sys library as well as using the pyfiglet library to create ASCII art font for the main game banner.
 * Credit to [Dev to](https://dev.to/visheshdvivedi/get-colored-console-output-in-python-using-colorama-4gci) for informing me on colorama and how to use it.
+* Credit to the 'Kite' channel on youtube.
+The use of code for the illustrations was adapted from their channel.

 ### Acknowledgements